crkn-rcdr/OCR-Evaluations/README.md

 complex documents, not just simple paragraphs, so tables, mixed layouts, and special fonts are part of the intended use case.

-For repository comparisons, ABBYY OCR should be thought of as a combination of:
+ABBYY OCR should be thought of as a combination of:

 - image preprocessing
 - page segmentation and layout detection